Last Updated on

 A private room costs between 15 – 20 USD often a night.

 The Cost of Food and Drinks in Georgia.

-Every hostel I ever stayed in Georgia had a guest kitchen so if you prefer to cook your own meal to save money there is absolutely no problem about that.
+Every hostel I ever stayed in Georgia had a guest kitchen, so if you prefer to cook your own meal to save money, there is absolutely no problem with that.

-But if you prefer to eat outside, like I do, that will cost a little bit more.
+But if you prefer to eat outside, as I do, that will cost a little bit more.